 - Vesting starts from your start date (not after a "probation period" or similar)

 - For UK-based team members, our options are part of the EMI share options scheme, which is tax-advantaged

 It can take time to approve options, as it requires a board meeting and company valuation.
 We can clarify the likely time frame at the time we're hiring you.
-In any case, you will not be disadvantaged as vesting will always start from when you joined PostHog.
+Vesting will always start from when you joined PostHog, not from when you receive your option agreement.
 While we can commit to a particular percentage, we cannot commit to a particular strike price when offering share options, as the valuations are done by a third party and can vary depending on where we are in our funding cycle.